p2k3m/ResumeForge/docs/ci-cd-iac.md

 * **Static analysis** – All JavaScript and TypeScript code paths are linted during CI.
 Pipelines must run `npm run lint` (or the workspace equivalent) and fail the build on unfixable issues.
 Auto-fixable problems should be corrected within the pipeline before packaging artifacts.
 * **Automated testing** – CI executes unit and integration test suites.
 Infrastructure templates are validated with `sam validate` or `cdk synth` as part of the workflow to catch configuration issues before deployment.
+* **GitHub Actions automation** – `.github/workflows/ci.yml` installs dependencies with `npm ci`, runs the aggregated `npm run test:ci` suite (lint, unit, integration, e2e, and template verification), and validates the SAM template with `sam validate --lint`.
+Coverage reports are uploaded as build artifacts and the workflow writes a concise job summary so failing checks surface actionable diagnostics inside the pull request.

 ## Continuous Delivery

 * **Staged deployments** – Deployments flow through sandbox and staging environments before production.
 Each stage uses the same SAM/CDK stack definitions to guarantee parity.
 * **Post-deploy verification** – After a stack update completes, the pipeline invokes `/healthz` and `/api/process-cv` endpoints to confirm application readiness.
 Failures trigger an automatic rollback or raise an incident before traffic is shifted.
 * **CloudFront cache management** – Every production deployment issues a CloudFront invalidation (`/*`) to flush cached assets and API responses.
 Automate this as part of the release pipeline so new code and configuration are visible immediately.
 All post-deploy cache is invalidated with a `/*` path after each deployment to guarantee the CDN stops serving stale artifacts before traffic returns to the site.
+* **GitHub Actions deployment workflow** – `.github/workflows/deploy.yml` performs manual (`workflow_dispatch`) deployments.
+The workflow assumes the configured AWS role, rebuilds Lambda and client assets, deploys the SAM stack, and issues a CloudFront invalidation.
+Passing the resolved distribution domain directly into `npm run verify:cloudfront` keeps CDN health checks inside the pipeline.
+Inputs allow operators to skip the pre-deploy tests during emergency fixes or temporarily ignore CloudFront verification errors while an incident is mitigated.

+## Operations and observability enhancements

+The GitHub Actions workflows publish job summaries so responders can review failure context without downloading artifacts.
+CI uploads the LCOV coverage file for local inspection when tests fail, while the deployment job records the target environment and CloudFront domain in its summary.
+Together these additions shorten the feedback loop for triaging build failures and verifying production readiness.

 ## Operational Guardrails